-- Use in combination with the sea level rise metric (see seaRise.tif) to identify places within coastal systems that are predicted to become doubly stressed by both climate change (via air temperature and precipitation) and sea level rise. - Use in combination with the terrestrial core area network (see tCoreNet.shp) to identify places within designated cores that are likely to face stress from sea level rise in the future.
+- Use in combination with the sea level rise metric (see seaRise.tif) to identify places within coastal systems that are predicted to become doubly stressed by both climate change (via air temperature and precipitation) and sea level rise. - Use in combination with the terrestrial core area network (see tCoreNet.shp and tCoreTiers.shp) to identify places within designated cores that are likely to face stress from climate stress in the future.